OwensChan/WhosMessage/README.md

 All data submitted would be stored in the AWS DynamoDB for future model training purposes.

+## 🧬 Screen
+In our mobile application “WhosMessage”, there are 4 main pages in total as the below:

+•	Onboarding page – illustrate to the first-time user the current problem and ours benefit

+•	Short Message List Page - show all message with its category (Spam / Ham)

+•	Short Message Detail Page – display the detail message information with the result from ChatGPT/Bard

+•	Education/Training Page - teach user how to classify the message category

 # 💪🏼 Getting Started
 ## Running on Android emulator - Development